NETWAYS/foreman-training/installation/02_installer.md

 be used by other projects.
 It utilizes existing Puppet modules to install and configure all required components.
 Module parameters are provided as commandline arguments to the installer, as an answers file formatted in yaml (can be autosaved) or by running the installer in interactive mode.
-The installer supports also predefined scenarios which is only used by Katello for now.
+The installer also supports predefined scenarios which is only used by Katello for now.
-For advanced use cases it will also take some custom hiera.
+For advanced use cases the installer will also take some custom hiera.

 In a default installation of the Foreman scenario this would be: